 Create an outdoor litter box

 You may not want to deter cats altogether but simply keep them off certain areas of your garden.
 If you want to train your cat to use some areas of the garden instead of others, you could try building your own outdoor litter tray.
-Fill a shallow box or leave an area of soft, sandy soil, and plant catnip (Nepeta) nearby.
-Your cat may choose to defecate here rather than other areas of your garden.
+Fill a shallow box or leave an area of soft, sandy soil, and plant catnip (Nepeta or catmint) nearby.
+Your cat may choose to do their business here rather than other areas of your garden.

 Ultrasonic cat deterrents

 Cat repellent devices emit ultrasonic sounds audible to cats.
 They can be used to stop cats from coming into your garden in the first place, or placed in specific areas such as around your bird feeders.